ericclack/racket-candy-crush/doc/talk.rst

 ------------

 Kids at the club are really motivated to learn to program.
-They know when they are ready to step up from Scatch.
+They know when they are ready to step up from Scratch.
 When they see the game tutorials they really want to create Candy Crush, Flappy Bird, etc.

 They love quick results with little code.